alpacahq/alpaca-docs/content/market-data/getting-started.md

 {{< tabs "installation-guide" >}}
 {{< tab "Python" >}}

-Alpaca supports Python >= 3.7.
+Alpaca requires Python >= 3.7.
 If you want to work with Python 3.6, please note that these package dropped support for Python <3.7 for the following versions:

 ```sh
 pandas >= 1.2.0